Maximizing the Benefits of Forest Bathing - Science-Backed Natural Healing

 Forest Bathing Is Not Just a Feeling

-Shinrin-yoku (forest bathing) originated in Japan and is now researched worldwide.
-Studies confirm that walking in forests lowers cortisol and activates NK (immune) cells.
-These are measurable physiological changes, not just mood shifts.
+Shinrin-yoku (forest bathing) was proposed by Japan's Forestry Agency in 1982, and by the 2020s clinical research is being conducted in over 30 countries.
+Studies confirm that walking in forests lowers cortisol (stress hormone) and activates NK (immune) cells.
+These are not subjective mood shifts but measurable physiological changes detectable through saliva and blood tests.

 Three Ways to Maximize the Effect